tina988988/Hw1/README.md

 Second, we choose the IDs(C0A880, C0F9A0, C0G640, C0R190, C0X260 for example) that we want to analize.
 Then, it removes all '-99.000' & '-999.000' in 'WDSD'
 and finds out the maximum range in WDSD from target ID.
-If the range is successfully found, the answer will be shown.
+If the range is successfully found(more than one data can be compared), the answer will be shown.
 If failed, 'None' will be shown.
 Briefly, we give it a csv file and choose the target ID we want, then the result(include ID) will be shown on the screen.